Often when you’re out there dating, it’s hard to know if you have attracted a frog or a prince.

 A good partner will care deeply about your happiness, just as you would about theirs.
 When he generally does not seem to care if you are happy, he does not really care about you.
 The right man will go above and beyond to make you smile.

 Above all you must value your own needs and regard how he treats you in relationship to those.
 If you’re struggling to get his attention or striving to “make him like you,” it’s time to step back and see if he meets your standards in the first place.
-Women who have high standards often find that the world meets them.
+Women who have high standards find that the world rises to meet them.